WLG Club10k - Week 7

 Here's a cool short film about running.
 It's deep, but that's where running takes us ;-)

-- You have come such a long way, make sure you take time to reflect on how far you have come!!
+You have come such a long way, make sure you take time to reflect on how far you have come since you started with Extra Mile Runners.

 'Focus on your own achievement and don’t compare yourself to others in the group.' – Frances